-You can set a power-on password to help protect your computer against access by unauthorized users.
+You can set a power-on password to help protect your computer against unauthorized access.

 If you set a power-on password, the password prompt is displayed on the screen whenever you turn on the computer.
 You must enter the correct password to start using the computer.